LLB Law and French

 In Years 3 and 4, courses are studied at 'Honours' level, where you will choose from up to 40 specialist courses covering a range of theoretical, practical and historical fields of study.

-If you wish to retain the option of practising as a lawyer in Scotland, it may – but not always – be possible to complete the additional courses required.
+If you wish to retain the option of practising as a lawyer in Scotland, it is sometimes (but not always) possible to complete the additional courses required.

-Where this is an option, it will typically require extra study throughout the programme.
-Consequently, you must consider the possible impact of this on qualifying as a solicitor.
+This will typically require extra study throughout the programme.
+This means you must consider the possible impact of this on qualifying as a solicitor.

 We highly encourage all students on joint degree honours programmes to discuss their intended pathway with the Law School.